jumpyvi/elementary-atomic-os/README.md

 ### Install / run on baremetal

-Before running the resize (step 3) above, copy the main .raw file to a 40+ GB USB stick with one of the options below.
+Copy the main .raw file to a 40+ GB USB stick with one of the options below.
 It will then expand and be bootable.
+Note: Don't run this after resizing for qemu or your image will be the wrong shape.

-`sudo dd if=mkosi.output/Elementary_*_x86-64.raw of=/dev/sd{X} bs=4M status=progress`
+`sudo dd if=mkosi.output/Elementary_20260724221929_x86-64.raw of=/dev/sdX bs=4M status=progress` where X is your usb drive on /dev/sda, etc

 or

-`sudo mkosi burn /dev/sdX`
+`sudo mkosi burn /dev/sdX` where X is your usb drive on /dev/sda, etc

 or